pragmaxim-com/blockchain-benches/README.md

   - `cargo run -p mdbx-bench --release --bin mdbx -- [--total <rows>] [--dir <path>] [--benches <list>]`
   - FST txhash-only build from an existing Fjall index: `cargo run -p fst --release --bin fst-txhash-bench -- [--source <fjall_dir>] [--dir <path>]`

-Defaults: 10_000_000 rows, temp dir; fst uses a 2 GB memtable; `--benches` empty or `all_in_par` runs all in parallel.
+Defaults: 10_000_000 rows, temp dir; all benches in parallel

 ### Results

-RocksDB is unbeatable since release `10.7.3` as it improved performance ~ 50% due to various optimizations parallel compression, etc.
+RocksDB is unbeatable since release `10.7.3` as it improved performance for my use case ~ 50% due to various optimizations like parallel compression.

+RocksDB keeps indexing throughput ~640K rows/sec (on common hardware) into 2 columns KV/VK (32bytes hash and u32) at 2B rows at each with 175GB.
+And beats all others in speed, space or write amplification, it just consumes much more CPU than BTrees and has worse query performance.
+BTrees are simply IO bound by too much random access.